InternetMaximalism/intmax2-mining-cli/README.md

 - **Deposit address**: Where you initially deposit ETH for mining
 - **Withdrawal address**: Where deposited ETH is withdrawn to after subtraction of gas fees, and where you receive ITX token rewards

-Additionally, you need a mainnet RPC URL.
-We strongly recommend using Alchemy's RPC (the free plan is sufficient).
-This is because it has a high limit for retrieving event logs.
-You can set these through environment variables.
-Please refer to the Operating Commands section below for more details.

 1. **Mining Process**:

 - The CLI automatically deposits smaller amounts (0.1 or 1 ETH) into intmax2.
 The deposit amount can be configured through environment variables.